Partner and Global Managing Director, IDEO Ventures

 Since 2014 Diego has been leading IDEO Futures, a group focused on creating new businesses for IDEO.
 By providing funding, strategic guidance, and roll-up-your sleeves operating know-how, Diego and team work across the firm to bring new ventures to market.
 So far they’ve launched several new offerings, including IDEO U, coLAB, and IDEO’s Startup-in-Residence program.

 A dedicated educator, Diego is committed to growing future innovators.
 At Stanford, he created a new paradigm for active learning with his class Creating Infectious Action.
 As an Entrepreneur-in-Residence at Harvard Business School, he advised students on startups, worked with professors on innovation-related topics, and collaborated with the Harvard Innovation Lab.

-In 2010, Fortune named Diego as one of “The Smartest People in Tech.”
-His influential blog metacool is an opinion leader in business, technology, and innovation.
-Fast Company called the site “a must-read for anyone who wants to incorporate design thinking into their work.”
-Diego has received many accolades over the course of his career, including a Chicago Athenaeum Good Design Award, and he holds multiple patents.
+His influential blog Metacool is an opinion leader on business, technology, and innovation.
+Fast Company calls it “a must-read for anyone who wants to incorporate design thinking into their work.”
+Diego has received many accolades, including a Chicago Athenaeum Good Design Award, and he holds multiple patents.
+In 2010, Fortune named him one of “The Smartest People in Tech.”

-Prior to joining IDEO, Diego was an R&D engineer at Hewlett-Packard and a marketer at Intuit.
-He earned bachelor’s degrees with honors in engineering and humanities from Stanford and an MBA with distinction from Harvard Business School.
+Prior to IDEO, Diego did cutting-edge work as an R&D engineer at HP and as a marketer at Intuit.
+He earned bachelor’s degrees with honors in engineering and humanities from Stanford, and an MBA with distinction from Harvard Business School.